bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Tim Ruffing: 00:19:57

-It would be interesting to know what exactly is is required to come up with the amounts here.
+It would be interesting to know what exactly is required to come up with the amounts here.
 So you basically, you simply know, What you said is that you just need to know the mixing amounts of all the others.

 Lucas Ontivero: 00:20:27